NetherGamesMC/support/docs/skyblock-crate-keys.md

 Which reward you get within each bracket of key types is based on a loot-table.
 The loot table is defined as: the higher the weight, the higher the probability of the item.
 Randomised amounts might sometimes be limited or seeded with other player-based values.
-Power / Luck values are random between set intervals that increase with key rarity.
+Power/Luck values are random between set intervals that increase with key rarity.

 The weights defined for each item are as follows: